chef-boneyard/chef-rfc/rfc019-chef-workflows.md

 ```
 $ chef generate THING name
 ```
 _Note: None of these generators exist yet.
-They should subsume the functionality of the attendent knife X commands, and be intelligent about which workflow we've chosen._
+They should subsume the functionality of the attendant knife X commands, and be intelligent about which workflow we've chosen._

 This will result in a blank, JSON formatted policy document created in the appropriate subdirectory of your repository.
 Edit it to your satisfaction, and then: